 A few years ago, I was desperately needing a break from life and decided to book a solo trip to Palm Springs, hoping for a quiet, relaxing, and rejuvenating trip.
 It turned out being a terrible idea.
-Unbeknownst to me when I made my plans, Dinah Shore was happening (google it) and my hotel was Party central.
-And no offense to Dinah Shore Weekend whatsoever, but I didn’t enjoy being propositioned and wasn’t looking for a girlfriend… On top of that, I developed a terrible rash after swimming in the pool and had to go to the hospital when I got home.
+Unbeknownst to me when I made my plans, Dinah Shore was happening and my hotel was Party Central.
+And no offense to Dinah Shore Weekend whatsoever, but it just wasn’t my jam.
+On top of that, I developed a terrible rash after swimming in the pool and had to go to the hospital when I got home.
 Sigh.
 I knew if I ever booked a solo trip again, I was going to make it the most girly, Serena style trip I possibly could.
 Cue Paris.

 In my opinion, the best time to visit Paris is in August because many residents leave for vacation and it’s not crowded at all.
 I booked the shortest flight time possible, Spokane – Seattle – Paris in 11 hours.
 I left Spokane in the early afternoon and arrived in Paris around 8am.
 I made it to my hotel, The Peninsula, in about 45 minutes and was greeted with perfect touches in my room.